Rupok-Koiry/DocCare-Health-Service/README.md

 # DocCare

 A single page health care related website where people are able to find the top specialized doctors for their related health issue.
+An user can also register and book appointment with the doctors and also be notified via email about latest updated health care news.

 ## Live link of DocCare: [https://doccare-health-service.web.app](https://doccare-health-service.web.app)